 It is 104˚ in San Miguel.

-I have stopped at this small outpost in the Salinas Valley after picking up a load of fence panels for the ranch at the Tractor Supply in Paso Robles.
+Susie and I have stopped at this small outpost in the Salinas Valley after picking up a load of fence panels for the ranch at the Tractor Supply in Paso Robles.
 Trying to get the most out of these road trips, I worked in a short detour off Hwy 101 to visit the Mission San Miguel Archàngel.

-The relief of leaving the heat behind as you enter the cool shadows of the chapel amplifies the sensation of crossing into something very different from the familiar and comfortable spaces of your daily routines.
+The relief of leaving the heat behind as you enter the cool shadows of the chapel amplifies the sensation of crossing into something very different from the familiar and comfortable spaces of our daily routines.

 My eyes adjust to reveal thick timbers 40 feet over my head, walls painted like frescoes with turquoise and gold, and the rows of simple wooden benches that draw your gaze to the intricate beauty of the sanctuary; a blaze of color embracing the figure of Saint Michael the Archangel outfitted with chest plate and sword, braced to defend the faithful from Satan.